Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 which might be the overarching theme.
 We already discussed the cheers mentality.
 And that's why I think there is this resurgence in dive bars or being an ironic dive bar.
 There are places that offer connection and comfort, sometimes even healing.
-If you're talking to somebody that you would never like talk to on the street and you guys just happen to be splitting a beer, and like what a great way to get to know your neighbor in a safe space. you know yeah And these dive bars act as these neighborhood anchors, places that you know you'll be welcomed with open arms, a cold drink, and they'll probably remember your name the second time you go in there, which is very special.
+If you're talking to somebody that you would never like talk to on the street and you guys just happen to be splitting a beer, and like what a great way to get to know your neighbor in a safe space.
+And these dive bars act as these neighborhood anchors, places that you'll be welcomed with open arms, a cold drink, and they'll probably remember your name the second time you go in there, which is very special.

 Speaker

 And I will say, like, I know we are a waxing poetic on dive bars, but I just, just, you know, girly things I wanted to put out there.
-You can read the room if something doesn't feel friendly as much as I love walking into a random bar and with the best intention sometimes.
+You can read the room if something doesn't feel friendly as much as I love yeah walking into a random bar and with the best intention sometimes.

 00:29:02